stefanprodan/eks-hpa-profile/README.md

         metricName: http_requests_per_second
         targetAverageValue: 10
 ```

+Note that the podinfo [deployment manifest](https://github.com/stefanprodan/eks-hpa-profile/blob/master/demo/podinfo/deployment.yaml)
+has no replicas defined in `deployment.spec.replicas`, the HPA controller updates the number of replicas based on the metric average value.

 Once the metric is available to the metrics API, the HPA controller will display the current value: